 4 oppositions 1 abstentions

-2L
+Aiden

 Heard this was targeted toward the southern students, what communications have yall had with southern to try to resolve this without making this decision?

 Reed talked to BSA president of last yr.
 Tried to get in touch with SBA president, cant get him/her to return emails.
 Tried to est some kind of system + open commication to come to a mutual agreement on such.
 Hopefully we can get